-À named substitute who has been ordered off, either before or after play has started, may not be replaced (this decision only relates to players who are ordered off under Law XII.
-It does not apply to players who have infringed Law IV).
+A named substitute who has been ordered off, either before or after play has started, may not be replaced (this decision only relates to players who are ordered off under Law XII.
+It does not apply to players who have infringed Law IV.)

-A player who has been replaced shall not take any further part in the game.
+(5) A player who has been replaced shall not take any further part in the game.

-The Referee must be informed if a player is to be substituted.
+(6) The Referee must be informed if a player is to be substituted.
 A substitute may only be permitted to enter the field of play during a stoppage in the game and after he has received a signal from the Referee authorising him to do so.
+This sign shall not be given until the player to be substituted has left the field.
+A substitute shall enter the field of play at the half-way line.